Unleashed Women & The Hunger Project

 HM Treasury – Women in Finance Charter

-Last year the government asked Jayne-Anne Gadhia, CEO of Virgin Money, to lead a review into the representation of women in senior managerial roles in financial services.
+In 2015 the government asked Jayne-Anne Gadhia, CEO of Virgin Money, to lead a review into the representation of women in senior managerial roles in financial services.
 Financial services is the highest paid sector in the UK economy, where the gender salary gap for full-time employees is at its most stark.
 Jayne-Anne’s review looked at the issue of unequal gender representation in the financial services sector that worsens as employees rise into more senior positions.
-The review, ‘Empowering Productivity: Harnessing the talents of women in financial services’ was published on 22 March, and makes four recommendations to industry to improve gender diversity in financial services, which have received widespread support from the sector.
+The review, ‘Empowering Productivity: Harnessing the talents of women in financial services’ was published on 22 March 2016, and makes four recommendations to industry to improve gender diversity in financial services, which received widespread support from the sector.

 In response, we launched the HM Treasury Women in Finance Charter which asks firms to commit to implement these recommendations.
-On 8 November the government announced that 93 firms across the financial services sector have signed the Charter.
+In March 2018 the government announced that 205 firms across the financial services sector have signed the Charter.
 Firms of all shapes and sizes have signed up, with headquarters in the UK, USA, Europe and Asia.
-The first cohort of signatory firms have now published their gender diversity targets on their individual websites – details can be found on the gov.ukwebsite.
+The progress made by the first cohort of signatory firms in their first year has now been featured in the Women in Finance Charter Annual Review, which was published in March.
+The gender diversity targets for signatory firms can be found on their individual websites – details can be found on the gov.uk website.

 Angel Academe makes angel investing easy, rewarding and fun for women.
 We’re an award-winning angel network helping more women (and men) enjoy the benefits of angel investing and, at the same time, helping the best UK tech startups access the capital and “smarts” women bring.
 We believe that diverse investor and startup teams make better decisions, are more capital efficient and give better return on investment.
 Our goal is to have increased the proportion of women angel investors from a very measly 14% to 30% or more by 2020.